Eliott-B/Advent-of-Code-2022/README.md

 # Avent of Code

-## What is 'Avent of Code' ?
+## What is 'Advent of Code' ?

-Avent of Code is a programming advent calendar with puzzles to solve during the Christmas period.
+Advent of Code is a programming advent calendar with puzzles to solve during the Christmas period.

 ## About my reponse :